Raj Sabhagruh | Heritage Architecture Meets Modern Linear Lighting Design

 At Raj Sabhagruh, lighting not only illuminates the surface but also connects the past with the present.
 It is the result of the careful implementation of linear lights and down lights that the design team at Lafit was able to create a solution that elevates the space beautifully.

-It doesn’t just have to be a historical building; instead, its history has to be a part of its truth, a part of its legacy, a part of its being.
-Projects such as these involve lighting that goes beyond a mere technical element to serve rather as a heritage partner in bringing spaces to live their next chapter in full, rich, and beautiful ways.
+It doesn’t just have to be a historical building; instead, its history has to be a part of its truth and its legacy.
+Projects such as these involve lighting that goes beyond a mere technical element to serve as a heritage partner in bringing spaces to live their next chapter.

 Back to blog